Priest hunter: The Restoration

+The age of the Whig oligarchy

-A 1709 Penal Act demanded that Catholic priests take the Oath of Abjuration, and recognise the Protestant Queen Anne as Supreme Head of the Church of England and, by implication, in Ireland.
-Priests who refused to conform were arrested and executed.
+A 1709 Penal Act demanded that Catholic priests take the Oath of Abjuration, and recognise the Protestant Queen Anne as Supreme Head of the Church within all her dominions and declare that Catholic doctrine regarding Transubstantiation to be "base and idolatrous".

+Priests who refused to take the oath abjuring the Catholic faith were arrested and executed.
 This activity, along with the deportation of priests who did conform, was a documented attempt to cause the Catholic clergy to die out in Ireland within a generation.
 Priests had to register with the local magistrates to be allowed to preach, and most did so.
-Bishops were not able to register.
+Bishops were not permitted to register.

+Irish nationalist John Mitchel, a Presbyterian from County Londonderry, later wrote, "I know the spots, within my own part of Ireland, where venerable archbishops hid themselves, as it were, in a hole of the rock...
+Imagine a priest ordained at Seville or Salamanca, a gentleman of a high old name, a man of eloquence and genius, who has sustained disputations in the college halls on a question of literature or theology, and carried off prizes and crowns -- see him on the quays of Brest, bargaining with some skipper to work his passage...
+And he knows, too, that the end of it all, for him, may be a row of sugar canes to hoe under the blazing sun of Barbados.
+Yet he pushes eagerly to keep his fate; for he carries in his hands a sacred deposit, bears in his heart a holy message, and he must tell it or die.
+See him, at last, springing ashore, and hurrying on to seek his Bishop in some cave, or under some hedge -- but going with caution by reason of the priest catcher and the blood-hounds."

-The reward rates for capture varied from £50–100 for a bishop, to £10–20 for the capture of an unregistered priest; substantial amounts of money at the time.
-The work was dangerous, and some priests fought in self-defence.
+In 1713, the Irish House of Commons declared that "prosecution and informing against Papists was an honourable service", which revived the Elizabethan era profession of priest hunting.
+The reward rates for capture varied from £50–100 for a bishop, to £10–20 for the capture of an unregistered priest: substantial amounts of money at the time.